simdjson/simdjson/doc/ondemand.md

 * Straightforward, programmer-friendly interface (arrays and objects).

 Cons of the On Demand approach:
 * Because it operates in streaming mode, you only have access to the current element in the JSON document.
+Furthermore, the document is traversed in order so the code is sensitive to the order of the JSON nodes in the same manner as an event-based approach (e.g., SAX).
-* Less safe than DOM: the document is only partially validated and it is possible to begin ingesting an invalid document.
+* Less safe than DOM: the document is only partially validated and it is possible to begin ingesting an invalid document only to find out later that the document is invalid.

 There are currently at least two additional technical limitations which we expect to resolve in future releases of the simdjson library:

 * The simdjson library offers runtime dispatching which allows you to compile one binary and have it run at full speed on different processors, taking advantage of the specific features of the processor.
-The On Demand API does have runtime dispatch support at this time.
+The On Demand API does not have runtime dispatch support at this time.
 To benefit from the On Demand API, you must compile your code for a specific processor.
 E.g., if your processor supports AVX2 instructions, you should compile your binary executable with AVX2 instruction support (by using your compiler's commands).
 If you are sufficiently technically proficient, you can implement runtime dispatching within your application, by compiling your On Demand code for different processors.
 * There is an initial phase which scans the entire document quickly, irrespective of the size of the document.
 We plan to break this phase into distinct steps for large files in a future release as we have done with other components of our API (e.g., `parse_many`).